-The history we do know if the ownership of the house and land is this.
+The history we do know of the ownership of the house and land is this.
 The earliest record is a Crown Charter dated 23 Feb 1760, granting Daniel Campbell of Shawfield the lands and Baronry of Islay.
 Then in November 1855 James Morrison of Basildon Park Berkshire and Islay sold the Kildalton (including Callumkill) and others to John Ramsey.
 Charles Morrison then also sold Kilnaughton to Ramsey in 1858.
 Iain Ramsey then sold Callumkill to Henry Allan, the manager of Lagavulin distillery in 1924.
 It passed to David Gordon Smith in 1943, to the Millar’s in 1948 who then sold it to Dr John Cecil Macgown in 1952.
-The MacGown family owned the property until early 2013, when the sold it to Florian Hansmann.
+The MacGown family owned the property until early 2013, when they sold it to Florian Hansmann.

 Interesting places to walk to and visit on Callumkill include the following:

 Alternately known as either St Colomba’s well or St Michael’s well, this is a natural well in the side of a ridge up near the plague village.
 Apparently young couples about to be married go here for good luck.
 It is surrounded by horseshoes and coins.